MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Tickets Copilot connector.
 It supplements the general instructions provided in the [Set up Microsoft Graph connectors in the Microsoft 365 admin center](configure-connector.md) article.

-Each step in the setup process is listed below, along with either a note that indicates you should follow the general setup instructions or other instructions that apply to only the ServiceNow Copilot connector, including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).
+Each step in the setup process is listed in the following steps, along with either a note that indicates you should follow the general setup instructions or other instructions that apply to only the ServiceNow Copilot connector, including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Prerequisites

 ***ServiceNow Instance URL:*** To connect to your ServiceNow data, you need your organization's ServiceNow instance URL.
 Your organization's ServiceNow instance URL typically looks like **https://&lt;your-organization-domamin>.service-now.com**.
 (Do not have one?
 [Check how to create a test instance](https://www.youtube.com/watch?v=OTdzVLqpFHY))

-***Service Account:*** For the connector setup, you will need a service account to set up the connection to ServiceNow and to allow Microsoft Search and Microsoft 365 Copilot to periodically update the ticket details based on the refresh schedule.
+***Service Account:*** For the connector setup, you need a service account to set up the connection to ServiceNow and to allow Microsoft Search and Microsoft 365 Copilot to periodically update the ticket details based on the refresh schedule.

 ***Table Access:*** In ServiceNow, the task table is the base class for ticket management.
 It can be extended to create ticket applications such as incident, problem, and change management.
 Learn more about [ServiceNow Task tables](https://docs.servicenow.com/bundle/washingtondc-platform-administration/page/administer/task-table/concept/c_TaskTable.html).

 > [!Note]
-> Crawling is done on the child tables that you have selected for ingestion and the task table.
+> Crawling is done on the child tables that you select for ingestion and the task table.

 The service account you use to configure the tickets connection **must have** read access to the following ServiceNow table records to successfully crawl default ticket fields.

 **Feature** | **Read access required tables** | **Description**
 --- | :---: | ---
-Index base [Task table fields](https://docs.servicenow.com/bundle/sandiego-platform-administration/page/administer/task-table/reference/r_ImportantTaskTableFields.html#r_ImportantTaskTableFields) | `task` | For crawling default fields from out of the box task tables
+Index base [Task table fields](https://docs.servicenow.com/bundle/sandiego-platform-administration/page/administer/task-table/reference/r_ImportantTaskTableFields.html#r_ImportantTaskTableFields) | `task` | Read default fields from out of the box task tables
-Sync user tables | `sys_user` | To index user access details for tickets
+Sync user tables | `sys_user` | Read user access details for tickets
 | | `sys_user_has_role` | Read role information of users
 | | `sys_user_grmember` | Read group membership of users
 | | `sys_user_group` | Read user group segments